oddbird/oddsite/content/talks/resilient-systems.rst

       We'll talk about designing
       the right tooling and testing workflow
       for your team or project.
-  - title: Team Process & Wokflow
+  - title: Team Process & Workflow
     summary: |
       Struggling with messy handoff
       or communication between designers & developers?